 Objectives: The As-Built model serves as the final model based on updated Coordination models including all field changes and data requirements and represents the actual assembly of the building.
 These models will be issued per floor of the building at the close of construction as both a Navisworks NWD file and PDF file.
-The As-Built model shall be reviewed and a sign off must be done using Submittal Form 3 - Final BIM Model Signoff List.

 Responsibilities: The Contractor/CM's BIM Manager will work with all Consultants and Sub-trades to finalize this Coordination Model into an As-Built model.
 This model will then be handed over to the Design Team.
 Designer should take the model from the contractor, including any hand-written notes or other material, and produce a record model and specifications for the project.
 Original as-built mark-ups should be given to UNC Charlotte.
-The intent of this process is to use a Navisworks model as a field markup that helps the design team update the design model into a record model.